High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs

-Our optimization objective, given $\lam_1$ and $\lam_2$ (and taking $\mu=1$ for simplicity), is to choose $d$ and $b$ that minimize the \classname{}-1 expected waiting time subject to the \classname{}-2 constraint of a waiting time target and compliance probability.
-Since the \classname{}-1 waiting time will always increase if more \classname{}-2 patients wait less than the target, the optimal $(d,b)$ pair will be achieved at the constraint boundary $\cdfD_2(w) = p$.
-Thus, the constraint is equivalent to fixing a single quantile of the \classname{}-2 waiting time distribution.
+Our optimization objective, given $\lam_1, \lam_2 \in (0,1)$ (taking $\mu=1$ for simplicity, and supposing $\lam_1+\lam_2<1$ to ensure the queue is stable), is to choose $d$ and $b$ that minimize the \classname{}-1 expected waiting time subject to the \classname{}-2 constraint of a waiting time target and compliance probability.
+Specifically, we aim to find

-In Figure~9 of \citet{mojalal19dapq}, the authors observe that the range of $d$ values with $b^*(d) < 1$ is quite small for such a KPI at various occupancy levels.
-In \cref{fig:mm1_feasible_bound}, we complete this observation by identifying all values of $\lam_1$ and $\lam_2$ where the optimal $(d,b)$ pair exists and is not $d=\infty$ or $b=0$ (referred to as the \emph{feasible region}) for various KPI parameters.
-This both simplifies the problem by reducing the number of optimizations we need to perform and demonstrates the restrictive nature of the CTAS KPIs, since most real emergency departments operate at high total levels of occupancy.
+To do so, we first identify which pairs $(\lam_1, \lam_2)$ have a nontrivial solution to \cref{eqn:main-objective}.
+In Figure~9 of \citet{mojalal19dapq}, the authors observe that the range of $d$ values with $b^*(d) < 1$ is quite small for their KPI at various occupancy levels.
+In \cref{fig:mm1_feasible_bound}, we complete this observation by identifying all values of $\lam_1$ and $\lam_2$ where the optimal pair $(d^*, b^*)$ exists and does not correspond to $d^*=\infty$ or $b^*=0$ for various KPI parameters.
+We refer to this set of values for $(\lam_1, \lam_2)$ as the \emph{feasible region}.
+This simplifies the problem by reducing the number of optimizations we need to perform, and demonstrates the restrictive nature of the CTAS KPIs, since most real emergency departments operate at high total levels of occupancy.